FIBA EuroCup Challenge

-The FIBA EuroCup Challenge was the 4th-tier level (however, it was a secondary level competition during the inaugural 2002–03 season), transnational professional continental club basketball competition in Europe.
-It was run and organized by FIBA Europe.
-The league was founded in 2002, as an attempt by FIBA to revive the old FIBA European Champions Cup, and it ultimately ceased in 2007.
+The FIBA EuroCup Challenge was the 4th-tier level transnational professional continental club basketball competition in Europe, organised by FIBA Europe.
+However, it was considered Europe's 2nd tier level club basketball competition in its inaugural 2002–03 season.

+The competition was founded in 2002, following a conflict between FIBA Europe and ULEB during the 2001–02 season.
+It was an attempt by FIBA to expand its secondary tournament held during the previous season:, the FIBA Europe Regional Challenge Cup, by merging it with the FIBA Europe Champions Cup.

 Each season's finalists were promoted to the next season's more prestigious 3rd-tier level competition, the FIBA EuroChallenge.
+The competition ultimately ceased in 2007.